Monday, 25 September 2023

 For me an important lesson from Gould was "the notion of ecstasy as the only proper quest for the artist" that "assumes competence as an inclusive component" as he formulates in an article against music competitions.

 You have probably heard about the elusive state of "flow", the holy grail of all creative people.
-Gould's flow is special in that he takes it into the realm of trance-like ecstasy, and makes it look so explicitly delicious (watch his Eroica Variations videos on youtube) that seeing it you find yourself wanting to have what he's having.
+Gould's flow is special in that he takes it into the realm of trance-like ecstasy, and makes it look so explicitly delicious (watch his Eroica Variations videos on youtube) that you find yourself wanting to try what he's having, enticing you into any kind of creative process of your own.

 Confidence in art creates its own truth, and to me Gould is a perfect example of that that both in his art and his career.
 He joked: "I’ve always been repulsively sure of myself,” but as a result of this assuredness and not caring what the critics said, he dared to create such original and interesting versions of most of the repertoire he played, and make numerous technical and artistic innovations in the media of recording and radio.